wilfriedE/LearnIt/Notes.md

 ___development notes___
 Next milestones:
-1)	Implement Delete for Lesson and Lesson Version Lesson Delete
-			Admins only can delete a Lesson
-				When a lesson is deleted it puts it into a deadlock state not actually deleted.
-				Redirect to 404 if it's in deadlock state
-		Lesson Versions Delete
-			Admins, Moderators and Version Creator (contributor) can delete Delete actually deletes the Lesson version permenantly.
-				(To be worked out further later.)

-2)  Implement the voting feature for Lesson and Lesson Versions Allow voting for all users only
+1)  Implement the voting feature for Lesson and Lesson Versions Allow voting for all users only
 		Add algorithm for Lession Version votes so that when treshold reached it sets vote to zero and becomes the main lesson version for the Main Lesson

-3)  Implement courses
-		Creation and Edit
-		Admin interface for courses
-		Add voting to courses
-		Courses cards
+2)  Add a div on item cards that alows deletion, updating, etc...

 #dataActionable
 defines data attributes to easily enable dynamic actions with elements.